Moliveiralo/PIR-2324-StabilisationBalle/README.md

 Accessible via le lien suivant : https://www.raspberrypi.com/documentation/computers/raspberry-pi.html

 ## Erreur matlab
+warning :
+Parameter precision loss occurred for 'opacity' of 'Ball_Detection_and_PID/Draw Shapes'.
+The parameter's value cannot be represented exactly using the run-time data type.
+A small quantization error has occurred.
+To disable this warning or error, in the Configuration Parameters > Diagnostics > Data Validity pane, set the 'Detect precision loss' option in the Parameters group to 'none'.
+[3 similar]

+erreur :
 An error occurred while running the simulation and the simulation was terminated Caused by:
 Domain error.
 To compute complex results from real x, use 'asin(complex(x))'.